elipoz/scrooge/README.md

 This is a fork from the original Twitter project.
 The two major things that are different here are:

-1. Generation of case classes from the Thrift IDL (note that this limits the number of members to 22)
+1. Generation of case classes from the Thrift IDL (note that this limits the number of struct members to 22)

 2. Seamless conversion from Finagle futures to Scala futures.
-Example is below (look for MyTestService.ToScala(...))
+See example below (look for MyTestService.ToScala(...))

 Thrift IDL: